 Can you bring nail clippers on a plane?

-Nail clippers do seem to have been subject to an urban myth that they are not allowed on board an aircraft, according to a TSA article, but that myth is totally untrue.
+They do seem to have been subject to an urban myth that they are not allowed onboard an aircraft, according to a Transportation Security Administration article, but that myth is totally untrue.

 Well, it is untrue in part, as immediately after 9-11 they were banned, along with many other items which are now allowed as there was something of a knee-jerk reaction to what happened in the US.

 Can you bring straight razors on a plane?

-You can pack straight razors in your checked bags to go in the aircraft hold.
-However, you absolutely cannot take them in your hand luggage with you.
+You can pack straight razors in your checked baggage to go in the aircraft hold.
+However, you absolutely cannot take them in your carry on luggage with you.

 The same applies to shaving razors that have a removable blade, also known as safety razors.

 Please read my article for full details of what razors you can and cannot take on board with you.

 Can you bring corkscrews on a plane?

-Corkscrews without a blade are permitted in carry on by the TSA but you cannot take corkscrews that have a blade.
+Corkscrews without a blade are permitted in carry on luggage by the TSA but you cannot take corkscrews that have a blade.

 Both types of corkscrew can be carried in checked bags.